ARJ014/My-Plant/README.md

-# micro
+# My Plant

-A new Flutter project.
+A new Flutter based IOT project that uses firebase as its backend.

 ## Getting Started